Migraines: Causes, symptoms and treatments

 - Exercising too much

 - Caffeine or caffeine withdrawal

 - Additives and foods that cause migraines, such as chocolate, aged cheese, nitrates (found in cured or processed meats), fermented and pickled foods, certain fruits and nuts, yeast, artificial sweeteners and monosodium glutamate (MSG)

-How do you tell the difference between a migraine vs. a headache?
-Migraines are usually much more painful than tension headaches and are often accompanied by other symptoms.
+How do you tell the difference between a migraine vs. other kinds of headaches?
+Migraines are often accompanied by other symptoms and usually have pain occurring on one side of the head.
 To understand migraine symptoms, it helps to know the stages of migraine.
 Keep in mind that not all people with migraines experience all four stages.

 One or two days before a migraine starts, you may start to notice prodromal migraine symptoms that may signal a migraine is coming.
 These can include neck stiffness, food cravings, constipation, frequent yawning, increased thirst and urination, and mood swings.